MoonlightTaVi/PingPongPy/README.md

 # How it works

-- The app `ping`s the specified server; when the server does not respond for some time, it launches the "recovering" process;
+- The app pings the specified server; when the server does not respond for some time, it launches the "recovering" process;
 - Each Internet router has its IP address; it also has some HTM end-point with a script that starts the router rebooting process;